jjbenson85/jamdex/README.md

 The main difference between the synthesizer and the drum machine was that the synthesizer can only play one note at a time which is know as being mono-phonic (that is why it is called MonoSynth).
 The drum machine however can play up to four different sounds at the same time (poly-phonic).
 These sounds need to be stored individually so a Poly model was created to store the Poly Beats.
 The poly beats are similar to the Synth beats but also contain information about which voice it belongs to.

-(In retrospect, it may have been cleaner to create a generic Polyphonic Beat and for the mono synth just limit it to using one voice.)
+(In retrospect, it may have been cleaner to create a generic Polyphonic Beat and for the mono synth, and just limit it to using one voice.)

 To save the settings of the synth we needed somewhere to save the information in the Database, so we created the Settings model.